bkapidani/topoprocessor/docs/recovered-behavior.md

 identifiers to zero-based mesh indices and pass their result through the common mesh validation.
 Their filename-based entry points are also available from the Python module as `read_netgen` and `read_gmsh`.

+The preferred adapters are Python-side `from_netgen`, `from_ngsolve`, and `from_gmsh` functions.
+They consume live mesher objects through their public APIs, normalize node identifiers, and construct the same C++ `Mesh`.
+OCC stays a geometry source: `netgen.occ` and `gmsh.model.occ` generate meshes that flow through these existing adapters without adding an OCC dependency to the core.